Let’s go deep in Codemotion Rome 2017!

-Stephanie Rewis, from San Francisco, CA, is Principal Developer at Salesforce.
+Stephanie Rewis, from San Francisco, CA, is the Principal Developer at Salesforce.

-Alberto Brandolini, from Faenza, is Founder at Avanscoperta.
+Alberto Brandolini, from Faenza, is the Founder of Avanscoperta.

-Alberto, better known as @ZioBrando, is developer, thinker, storyteller, large-scale facilitator, entrepreneur.
+Alberto, better known as @ZioBrando, is developer, thinker, storyteller, large-scale facilitator and entrepreneur.

-Starting from the statement that developers are addicted in making the things works, he will explore the dramatic behavioural consequences following the case in which this doesn’t happen, and developers ask “Why?”.
+Starting from the statement that developers are addicted to making the things work, he will explore the dramatic behavioral consequences following the case in which this doesn’t happen, and developers ask “Why?”.

-Carina C. Zona, from San Francisco, CA, is Founder at CallBackWomen.
+Carina C. Zona, from San Francisco, CA, is the Founder of CallBackWomen.

 Carina is a developer, advocate, and certified sex educator.
 She spends a lot of time thinking about the unexpected cultural effects of our decisions as programmers, and in her talk, she delves into specific examples of uncritical programming, and painful results from using insightful data in ways that were benignly intended.